AFFINITY VERSION 2 SETS NEW STANDARDS IN CREATIVE SOFTWARE

-Brand new products launched today, Affinity V2 Universal License ownership tier announced, and Affinity Publisher comes to iPad
+Brand new products launched today, Affinity V2 Universal Licence ownership tier announced, and Affinity Publisher comes to iPad

 NOTTINGHAM, England, Nov.
 9, 2022 /PRNewswire/ -- Serif has today unveiled the long-awaited Version 2 of its award-winning Affinity creative suite.
 Available to buy now with generous launch discounts, Affinity V2 comprises reimagined versions of the three products which have taken the creative software world by storm, loaded with spectacular new features and a stunning new look.